tinify/wordpress-plugin/readme.txt

 A: You can upgrade to a paid account by adding your *Payment details* on your [account dashboard](https://tinypng.com/dashboard/api).
 Additional compressions above 500 will then be charged at the end of each month as a one-time fee.

 == Changelog ==
+= 3.4.1 =
+* Fixed a bug that sometimes prevented failing requests to the Tinify servers from being retried.

 = 3.4 =
 * Correct filesize metadata retrieval for compressed images in WordPress 6.
 * Updated WordPress compatibility.